Hidden localization transitions in canonically rotated Aubry-Andr\'e models: Discussion

 In conclusion, I have introduced an off-diagonal and traceless version of the Aubry-André model, which is equivalent to the original model under a canonical transformation.
-This model exhibits a hidden localization transition between phases where the wavefunctions are respectively localized or delocalized in a rotated basis, defined by the eigenmodes of an operator that is a linear combination of position and momentum.
-I found that this hidden phase transition can be detected not only through the inverse participation ratio (IPR) and normalized participation ratio (NPR) in the rotated basis, but also in the conventional position basis: In this basis, the transition point is signalled by a zero in the NPR.
-Surprisingly, at the transition point, the model Hamiltonian becomes equivalent to that of a massless Dirac fermion in curved spacetime with a spatially deformed metric, while away from the transition, the Hamiltonian interpolates between two metrics that are phase-shifted relative to each other.
-This unexpected connection between localization phase transitions and curved spacetime metric opens new avenues for the study of many-body localization, disorder, and analog gravity.
+This model exhibits a hidden localization transition between phases in which the wavefunctions are respectively localized or extended in a rotated basis defined by the eigenstates of an operator that is a linear combination of position and momentum.
+I found that this hidden phase transition can be detected not only in the rotated basis, but also in the conventional position and momentum bases: On all these bases, the transition point is signaled by the vanishing of both the inverse participation ratio (IPR) and the normalized participation ratio (NPR) in the thermodynamic limit.
+This corresponds to eigenstates that have a multifractal dimension ($0<D<1$) at the transition, but remain extended (i.e., one-dimensional $D=1$) in both position and momentum everywhere else in the phase space.
+Surprisingly, at the transition point, the model Hamiltonian becomes equivalent to that of a massless Dirac fermion in curved spacetime with a spatially deformed metric.
+In contrast, away from the transition, the Hamiltonian interpolates between two metrics that are phase-shifted relative to each other.
+This unexpected connection between localization phase transitions and curved spacetime metric opens new avenues for the study of localization transitions, disorder, and analog gravity.